 Spoliation of potentially relevant information would be considered as obstructing or preventing a dawn raid, which would result in an administrative fine on the undertaking of 0.5% of its turnover.
-Indeed, in the TTNET decision (18 July 2013; 13-46/601-M), an employee of TTNET deleted documents from computers during a dawn raid and the
+Indeed, in the TTNET decision (18 July 2013; 13-46/601-M), an employee of TTNET deleted documents from computers during a dawn raid and the Board imposed a fine of 0.5% of TTNET's turnover, which amounted to around TRY15.5 million (USD8.1 million as per the Turkish Central Bank average buying rate in 2013, ie, a US dollar/Turkish lira exchange rate of 1.90, or EUR6.1 million as per the Turkish Central Bank average buying rate in 2013, ie, a euro/Turkish lira exchange rate of 2.53).

-Board imposed a fine of 0.5% of TTNET's turnover, which amounted to TRY15,512,258.87 (USD8,164,346.74 as per the Turkish Central Bank average buying rate in 2013, ie, USD/ TRY exchange rate of 1.90, or EUR6,131,327.59 as per the Turkish Central Bank average buying rate in 2013, ie, EUR/ TRY exchange rate of 2.53).
-In addition, as mentioned above under 2.2 Dawn Raids, for each day the Authority cannot access the relevant information/document, the undertaking will be subject to an additional fine of 0.05% of its turnover generated in the financial year preceding the date of the fining decision.
-In a more recent case (Mosaş, 18-20/356-176; 21.06.2018) the Board imposed an administrative monetary fine upon Mosaş Akıllı Ulaşım Sistemleri A.Ş.'s ('Mosaş') for obstructing an on-site inspection in the scope of a cartel investigation regarding alleged bid-rigging.
+In addition, as mentioned in 2.2 Dawn Raids, for each day the Authority cannot access the relevant information/document, the undertaking will be subject to an additional fine of 0.05% of its turnover generated in the financial year preceding the date of the fining decision.
+In a recent case (Mosaş, 18-20/356-176; 21.06.2018) the Board imposed an administrative monetary fine upon Mosaş Akıllı Ulaşım Sistemleri AŞ's ("Mosaş") for obstructing an on-site inspection in the scope of a cartel investigation regarding alleged bid-rigging.
 During the on-site inspection conducted at Mosaş's premises, Mosaş's employees cut off the electricity and internet connection, deleted e-mails, denied access to computers and also prevented case handlers from making copies of the reviewed documents.

-The Board imposed two separate administrative monetary fines on Mosaş: a fixed fine for obstructing the on-site inspection, in the amount of 0.5% of Mosaş's 2017 turnover, and a proportional fine of 0.05% of Mosaş's 2017 turnover for each day that the violation continued (ie, until Mosaş invites the Authority for another on-site inspection).
+The Board imposed two separate administrative monetary fines on Mosaș: a fixed fine for obstructing the on-site inspection, in the amount of 0.5% of Mosaș's 2017 turnover, and a proportional fine of 0.05% of Mosaș's 2017 turnover for each day that the violation continued (ie, until Mosaș invites the Authority for another on-site inspection).
+In a more recent case (Unilever, 7 November 2019, 19-38/584-250), the Boar imposed a fine of 0.5% upon Unilever for not granting access to Unilever's e-mail system for a search by using "eDiscovery" for approximately eight hours during the on-site inspection.